rks101/egnet/README.md

 Malicious emails can be categorized as:

 **Spam** - unsolicited junk emails sent in bulk to many harvested email recipients.
-**Phishing** -  emails sent to targets purporting to originate from a trusted entity to lure individuals into clicking links or providing sensitive information, like bank or transaction details.
+**Phishing** - emails sent to targets purporting to originate from a trusted entity to lure individuals into clicking links, downloading attachments, or providing sensitive information, like bank account or transaction details.
-**Spear phishing** - emails targeting specific individuals or organizations seeking sensitive information.
+**Spear phishing** - emails targeting specific individuals or organizations seeking sensitive information, not random email recipients.
-**Whaling** - emails targeted specifically to CXOs or high-position individuals (CEO, CFO, CTO) to seek sensitive information.
+**Whaling** - emails targeting CXOs or high-position individuals (CEO, CFO, CTO - Fish to Whale) to seek sensitive information.
 **Smishing** - phishing using text on mobile devices by targeting users with specially crafted text messages (SMS, chat).
 **Vishing** - similar to smishing; instead of sending text, the attack vector is a voice call.